Improving your health doesn’t mean you have to overhaul your entire lifestyle. Try one of these 4 tips to begin your journey.

 Since doing all of this might be difficult at the onset, try one or two of these suggestions for a week to see their benefits before gradually adding in the rest.

 Make the Appointment You've Been Avoiding.

-View our short guide for more information about how health can impact your life insurance premiums.
+View our short guide for more information about how health and any pre-existing conditions can impact your life insurance premiums.

 Sometimes, it's possible to get more affordable life insurance rates if your health situation improves.
 For example:

 - Have you lowered your cholesterol or blood pressure?

 - Have you reduced your Body Mass Index (BMI) or achieved a healthy weight?